Advancing Ligand-based Virtual Screening and Molecular Generation with Pretrained Molecular Embedding Distance: LIT-PCBA Benchmark and Virtual Screening Results on EF1

 \section{LIT-PCBA Benchmark and Virtual Screening Results on EF1\%}

 We used a challenging virtual screening dataset, LIT-PCBA \cite{LIT-PCBA}, to benchmark PED.
-However, \citep{huang2025dataleakageredundancylitpcba} found that the provided original reference ligands in the .mol2 files often lack bond orders, impeding accurate structure reconstruction and yielding incorrect SMILES.
+However, Huang et al. \yrcite{huang2025dataleakageredundancylitpcba} found that the provided original reference ligands in the .mol2 files often lack bond orders, impeding accurate structure reconstruction and yielding incorrect SMILES.
 We then used their corrected canonical SMILES for all the reference ligands.

 The EF1\% results of ROSHAMBO2 are provided by its original paper \cite{roshambo2}.
 2D ECFP4 and ROCS 3D similarities and molecular docking results are from the original LIT-PCBA benchmark \cite{LIT-PCBA}.